Kandidatarbete-Chalmers-MCCX02-19-06/RaspberryPiRadarProgram/README.md

   Creates a band-pass filter to filter the relative movements.

 There is also MATLAB files in the folder MATLAB to signal process radar data afterwards.

+## Issues
+- Only the provided copy of the Exploration Tool can be used (it's possible to adjust the `data_acquisition_module.py` to use newer versions of the Exploration Tool from https://github.com/acconeer/acconeer-python-exploration).
+- The exploration Tool must either be placed in the Python package folder or imported by inserting the path in the import statements.
+- There can be problem with the Bluetooth and GPIO using the same UART which means they will block each other.
+This can be solved by changing Bluetooth to use the mini UART.
+- This project is supposed to run on a Raspberry Pi.
+It might be possible to run it on Windows/Mac too, but it's not guaranteed.

 ## Licence
 MIT License